Russian Direct Investment Fund: RDIF Management

 RDIF Management structure includes Supervisory board with the government representatives, and International Advisory Board.
+Kirill Dmitriev has been the RDIF's CEO since its inception in 2011.

 Strategic Partnerships and Investment Platforms

 The Russia-China Investment Fund

 Together with China Investment Corporation (CIC) RDIF created a $2 billion Russia-China Investment Fund.

 RDIF and Mubadala co-investment fund

 RDIF and Mubadala Development company (Mubadala), the Abu Dhabi-based investment and development company, agreed to launch a $2 billion co-investment fund to pursue opportunities in Russia.

 The Russia-Saudi Investment Fund

 RDIF and Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), have created a partnership to invest in attractive projects in Russia, in areas including infrastructure and agriculture.

 The Russia-France Investment Platform

 RDIF and Caisse des Dépôts International (CDC International) have launched the Russia-France Investment Platform, which will seek attractive investments across a broad range of sectors and asset classes.

 RDIF and Qatar Holding co-investment fund

 RDIF and Qatar Holding, the Qatar sovereign wealth fund, announced the launch of co-investment fund.